 The experiment was green-lit as part of a recent boom in lunar research fueled by NASA’s Artemis program, which aims to send humans back to the moon later this decade.
 This time around, NASA wants to explore the moon more sustainably by creating surface outposts for longer-duration stays, as well as a lunar-orbiting space station called Gateway—both vital dress rehearsals, the space agency says, for eventual astronautical voyages to Mars.
-Scientists believe that these longer missions will necessitate a sustainable source of food.
-“All of human exploration has been driven by the ability to keep crews fed,” says Gil Cauthorn, an Osaka, Japan–based researcher at the Astrobotany International Research Initiative.
+Scientists anticipate such longer missions will require a sustainable source of food.
+“All of human exploration has been driven by the ability to keep crews fed,” says Gil Cauthorn, an Osaka, Japan–based researcher with the Astrobotany International Research Initiative.

 Ferl’s research, which was published in Communications Biology in May, offers an important first step in that journey, ultimately proving that plants can grow in moon soil.
 The seedlings failed to truly thrive in regolith alone, however, indicating that future lunar farmers will need to fertilize their soil before planting crops.

-Microbes are among the most important components of any soil.
+Microbes are among the most important components of any soil used for planting.
 “They play a huge role,” says Gretchen North, a plant physiological ecologist at Occidental College, who was not involved in the study.
-Symbiotic bacteria help plants regulate growth hormones, fight off pathogens, minimize environmental stress and absorb critical nutrients such as nitrogen.
+Symbiotic bacteria help plants regulate growth hormones, fight off pathogens, minimize environmental stress and absorb crucial nutrients such as nitrogen.
 Lunar regolith lacks a natural microbiome, however.
 Without this complex biological network, the plants grown in moon dirt struggled to manage nutrient uptake and stress.